PinchPayments/postman-pinch-api/README.md

-# Postman Collection to access the Pinch Payments API

 ![image](https://user-images.githubusercontent.com/241857/116962566-a6291600-ace9-11eb-9084-d0e303274f4f.png)

+# Postman Collection for the Pinch API

 This is a Postman Collection for the Pinch API v2020.1 endpoints.